Data Processing Agreement

 When fulfilment of the Agreement will involve Processing of Personal Data (as defined below) it will be subject to statutory provisions and obligations under relevant data protection legislation.
 When the Controller is a legal entity established in the European Economic Area (the "EEA") relevant data protection legislation will include the EU-Regulation 2016/679 (the "Regulation" or “GDPR”) as amended from time to time and all relevant national legislation including national implementations of the Regulation.

-The Data Processing Agreement is intended to fulfill the requirements set down in the Regulation.
+The Data Processing Agreement is intended to fulfil the requirements set down in the Regulation.
 The parties agree to amend this Data Processing Agreement to the extent necessary due to any mandatory new requirements according to the Norwegian implementation of the Regulation.

-Personal Data” shall mean any information relating to an identified or identifiable natural person, as further defined in article 4 (1) in the Regulation.
+"Personal Data" shall mean any information relating to an identified or identifiable natural person, as further defined in article 4 (1) in the Regulation.

-Processing of Personal Data” shall mean any operation or set of operations which is performed upon personal data, whether or not by automatic means, such as collection, transfer, storage, alteration, disclosure as further defined in article 4 (2) in the Regulation.
+"Processing of Personal Data" shall mean any operation or set of operations which is performed upon personal data, whether or not by automatic means, such as collection, transfer, storage, alteration, disclosure as further defined in article 4 (2) in the Regulation.

-“Data Subjects” means a natural person whose personal data is processed.
-In this context “Controller’s customers” will be used to refer to the Data Subjects.
+"Data Subjects" means a natural person whose personal data is processed.
+In the context of this Data Processing Agreement, Data Subjects refer to: (i) Controller’s employees and/or (ii) Controller’s end users.

 "Consent" of the data subject means any freely given, specific, informed and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.